oneworq/js-technical-assignment/assignment-3/README.md

 # JS Mock ECommerce Platoform

-Create a Basic set of APIs that an “**E Commerce Platform**”

-For this exercise, you will be creating an Ecommerce Platform that  has the following capabilities
+Create a Basic set of APIs that simulates an “**E Commerce Platform**”, For this exercise, the APIs must have the following functionalities

-- **Admin accounts** which are used to
+- **Admin accounts**
   - Signup/login
   - Manage Categories (add, remove, edit, view)
   - Manage Products (add, remove, edit, view) *Note that all products should have at least one category